Shylendra/BookManager/README.md

 java -jar target/BookManager-0.0.1-SNAPSHOT.jar
 ```

-Open the Web browser and access the application @ localhost:
+Open the Web browser and access the application @ localhost on port 9090:
 ```
 http://localhost:9090
 ```